Bag Valve Mask: When to use Bag Valve Mask Ventilation and How to use it?

 What is the cost of a Bag Valve Mask?

 The cost of a bag valve mask (BVM) will vary depending on the size, type, and brand.
 Generally, prices range from $25 to $150 or more for a complete set.
-Additionally, disposable BVMs are available which can cost significantly less than reusable models.
+Additionally, disposable BVMs are available which cost significantly less than reusable models.
 It is important to select the appropriate size and type of BVM for the patient in order to ensure an effective seal and effective ventilation.

 How is a Bag Valve Mask maintained and stored?

 A bag valve mask (BVM) should be cleaned and inspected before and after each use to ensure it is in good working condition.
 It should be stored in a cool, dry place away from direct sunlight and out of the reach of children.
-Additionally, all components should be checked for damage or wear and tear after each use.
-The BVM should also be regularly serviced according to the manufacturer 's instructions.

 What is the recommended service interval for a Bag Valve Mask?